-COLLEGE: Kentucky HOMETOWN: Louisville, KY
+COLLEGE: Kentucky HOMETOWN: Louisville, KY YEARS NFL/CARDINALS: 24/15

-Tom Reed is in his 23nd year in the NFL and 14th season as the Cardinals head athletic trainer after being hired to the position in June, 2008.
+Tom Reed is in his 24th year in the NFL and 15th season as the Cardinals head athletic trainer after being hired to the position in June, 2008.
 Reed came to the Cardinals after working nine seasons (1999-2007) as an assistant athletic trainer with the Atlanta Falcons.

-With the Cardinals in 2020, Reed took on the additional duty of leading the team's efforts in dealing with the COVID-19 pandemic after serving as the Infection Control Officer.
+Over the past two years (2020-21), Reed took on the additional duty of leading the team's efforts in dealing with the COVID-19 pandemic while serving as the Infection Control Officer.